gorkaerana/gorkaerana.github.io/2024-06-12_what-to-do-basque-country.md

-# What to do in the Basque Country
+# What I recommend to do in the Basque Country

 The Basque Country has become a more popular touristic destination in the last few years, which has led to more people asking for recommendations from a local such as myself.
 I have prioritized stuff that one cannot necesarilly find in guides.
 Hope you enjoy them :)